doubledare704/news-summarizer-ext/README.md

-# News Summarizer & Translator Extension
+# 📰 News Summarizer & Translator Extension

-A powerful Chrome extension that uses AI to summarize web articles and leverages the browser's built-in capabilities to translate the summary into the article's original language.
+A powerful Chrome extension that uses AI to summarize web articles and leverages the browser's built-in translation engine to translate the summary.

-## Features
+## ✨ Features

--   **One-Click Summarization**: Instantly get a concise summary of the article you're reading.
+-   **One-Click Summarization**: Instantly get a concise summary of any article.
--   **Intelligent Text Extraction**: Automatically finds the main content of an article, or uses your selected text.
+-   **Intelligent Text Extraction**: Automatically finds and uses the main content of an article.
+You can also
+- summarize just the text you've selected.
--   **Seamless Translation**: After summarizing, a "Translate" button appears, allowing you to translate the English summary back to the article's detected language (e.g., Spanish, German, Japanese).
+-   **Seamless Translation**: After summarizing, a "Translate" button appears, allowing you to translate the English
+- summary back into the article's original language (e.g., Spanish, German, Japanese).

+---

-## Installation
+## 🚀 Installation

-- Extension will work only in Chrome 138+ or Edge with enabled feature flags.

 Since this is a local development extension, you can install it by following these steps:

-1.  **Download the Code**: Download or clone this repository to your local machine.
+1.  **Download the Code**: Clone or download this repository to your local machine.
-2.  **Open Chrome Extensions**: Open Google Chrome and navigate to `chrome://extensions`.
+2.  **Open Chrome Extensions**: In Chrome, navigate to `chrome://extensions`.
-3.  **Enable Developer Mode**: In the top-right corner of the Extensions page, toggle on "Developer mode".
+3.  **Enable Developer Mode**: In the top-right corner, toggle on **"Developer mode"**.
 4.  **Load the Extension**:
-    -   Click the **"Load unpacked"** button that appears on the top-left.
+    -   Click the **"Load unpacked"** button.
-    -   In the file selection dialog, navigate to the folder where you downloaded the extension's code and select it.
+    -   In the file dialog, navigate to and select the root folder of this project.
 5. The extension icon should now appear in your Chrome toolbar.
+Pin it for easy access!

-## How to Use
+## 📖 How to Use

-1. Navigate to a news article or any web page with a substantial amount of text.
+1. Navigate to a news article or any web page with a significant amount of text.
-2. Click the **News Summarizer & Translator** icon in your browser's toolbar to open the popup.
+2. Click the **News Summarizer** icon in your browser's toolbar.
 3. Click the **"Summarize Page"** button.
     -   The extension will analyze the page, extract the main text, and generate a summary.
     -   The summary will appear in the popup.
 4.  **To Translate**:
-    -   If the extension detects that the article's language is not English, a new button will appear (e.g., "Translate to es").
+    -   If the article's language is not English, a button like "Translate to `es`" will appear.
     -   Click this button to see the summary translated into the article's original language.

-## Project File Structure
+## 🛠️ How It Works & Technical Details

-Here is a brief overview of the key files in this extension:
+This extension is built using modern Manifest V3 standards for better security and performance.
+Here’s a brief overview of the architecture and key APIs:

--   **`manifest.json`**: The core configuration file for the Chrome extension.
-It defines permissions (`scripting`, `i18n`), the service worker, and UI components.
+-   **`manifest.json`**: The core configuration file.
+It defines permissions (`scripting`, `i18n`), the service worker,
--   **`popup.html`**: The HTML structure for the extension's popup window, including buttons and text containers.
+- and UI components.
--   **`popup.js`**: The main logic for the popup.
-It handles user clicks, orchestrates communication between the content script and background script, and calls the `navigator.language.translate()` API.
+-   **`popup.html` / `popup.js`**: The UI and main controller for the extension.
+The `popup.js` script orchestrates the
--   **`background.js`**: The service worker that runs in the background.
-Its primary role is to receive text and perform the summarization (in this version, it's a mock API call).
+- entire process, handling user clicks and managing communication between the other scripts.
--   **`content.js`**: A script injected into the active web page.
-It is responsible for extracting the article's text content and using `chrome.i18n.detectLanguage` to determine its language.
+-   **`content.js`**: This script is programmatically injected into the active web page using
+- `chrome.scripting.executeScript()`.
+Its job is to extract the article's text content and determine its language

-## Technical Details

-This extension is built using modern web extension standards and APIs:

--   **Manifest V3**: Ensures better performance, security, and privacy by using a service worker (`background.js`) and a more declarative API structure.
--   **`chrome.scripting.executeScript()`**: Used to programmatically inject `content.js` into the active tab, which is a more secure method than older manifest versions.
--   **`chrome.i18n.detectLanguage()`**: A browser-native API to detect the language of a given text string with high accuracy.
+- using the `chrome.i18n.detectLanguage()` API.
+-   **`background.js`**: The service worker.
+It receives text from the popup and performs the summarization.
+    -   **Note**: This implementation uses a placeholder/mock summarization function.
+It can be extended to integrate
+    - with a real AI summarization API (e.g., OpenAI, Gemini).
--   **`navigator.language.translate()`**: An **experimental API** that provides access to the browser's built-in translation engine, allowing for seamless, on-device text translation without external API keys.
+-   **`navigator.language.translate()`**: An **experimental API** that provides access to the browser's built-in
+- translation engine.
+This allows for seamless, on-device text translation without needing external API keys or services.

+### Data Flow:

+1. User clicks **"Summarize Page"** in the popup.
+2.  `popup.js` executes `content.js` on the current tab.
+3.  `content.js` grabs the page text, detects its language, and sends this data back to `popup.js`.
+4.  `popup.js` sends the extracted text to `background.js`.
+5.  `background.js` runs its summarization logic and returns the summary to `popup.js`.
+6.  `popup.js` displays the summary.
+If the original language was not English, it also shows the "Translate" button.
+7. If the user clicks "Translate", `popup.js` calls `navigator.language.translate()` to get the translation and
+8. updates the UI.